 Digital will remain important – Digital will continue to remain a key part of the customer journey, but will not always be the final destination.
 Your customers may visit several of your digital touchpoints but will eventually make their way to your locations.

-Consumers will be looking for real-world experiences again – Consumers crave ‘real’ in-person experience that can’t be replicated online.
+Consumers will be looking for real-world experiences again – Consumers crave ‘real’ in-person experiences that can’t be replicated online.
 You can expect to see more consumers in stores, with only 14% of US shoppers saying they won’t be shopping in-store this holiday season.
-Having a physical presence at local stores will be a significant advantage over online only competitors.
+Having a physical presence at local stores will be a significant advantage over online-only competitors.

 We've identified three major consumer categories you can expect this season and offer holiday marketing tips to engage and draw customers into your locations.

 Google notes that “Despite increases in savings, there are consumers who are feeling the pinch after the financial uncertainties and job losses of the past 18 months.
 This, combined with the pandemic leading to more cautious spending habits, means that 46% of EMEA holiday shoppers say they'll hold off on buying gift items until they are on sale.”

 For the price-conscious consumer, orient your marketing around limited-time promotions so you can entice a good number of new customers to your business.
 Here are a few holiday promotion ideas that might help: